 Mr. Sagansky has served as a Director since November 2017 including as a Director of WillScot Mobile Mini since the completion of the WillScot Mobile Mini merger.
 Mr. Sagansky has served in various leadership positions with Paxson Communications, Sony Pictures, CBS Entertainment, and Tristar Pictures, to name a few.
 He was Chairman and CEO of Diamond Platinum Eagle Acquisition Corp., when the company effected a three-way merger with Draft Kings and SB Tech.
 Mr. Sagansky served as Chairman and CEO of Platinum Eagle Acquisition Corp. and as a director for several other publicly traded companies.
 He is a graduate of Harvard University.

-- Target Hospitality Corp.
+- · Sharecare, Inc.

-- Screaming Eagle Acquisition Corp.
+- · Screaming Eagle Acquisition Corp.

-- Sharecare, Inc.
+- · Target Hospitality Corp.

 - Diamond Eagle Acquisition Corp.(former)

-- Platinum Eagle Acquisition Corp.(former)
+- · Platinum Eagle Acquisition Corp.(former)

-- Scripps Networks Interactive, Inc. (former)

-- Videocon d2H Limited (former)

 - Global Eagle Entertainment Inc. (former)

 - Falcon Capital Acquisition Corp. (former)

-Compensation Committee - Chair

-Nominating & Corporate Governance Committee
+Compensation Committee - Chair Nominating & Corporate Governance Committee

 Bradley L. Soultz